hippocrat-dao/hippo-protocol/docs/docs/hub-tutorials/upgrade-node.md

 :::

 :::warning
-If you are running a **validator node** on the mainnet, always be careful when doing `gaiad unsafe-reset-all`.
+If you are running a **validator node** on the mainnet, always be careful when doing `hippod unsafe-reset-all`.
 You should never use this command if you are not switching `chain-id`.
 :::

 ::: danger IMPORTANT